 And for the little angel, it gets even more exciting and patterns galore.
 A pastel colored netted dress or hand-embroidered gown with a matching frilled, sheer net hat.
 You get the adorable picture, right?
 And oh, if you think a super soft, silky headband over a usual bonnet, the little angel will look angelic and cutesy.

 Have an upcoming wedding in the family where your kid is going to be the ring bearer or pretty flower girl for the ceremony?
 Before the bride walks down the aisle, it’s the army of little helpers that makes the head turn and say, oh.
 Look at them.
 So adorable.
+And you need the perfect children’s formal wear for weddings line-up planned out.

 And if you feel it’s becoming a “too much-layered affair”, lose the jacket or waistcoat.
 He will look just as handsome little dude with a shirt and bow-tie look.
 For a vintage look, go for a formal style sleeveless tee and shorts.
 Top it off with a fedora or beret hat.
 This one is timeless…